rbit-sr/Lua-Guide/_Lua guide.md

 ### Layering

 When using `onPostDraw()`, everything we draw will always be on top of everything (including Velo's own elements).
 What if we want something to be drawn behind certain objects, like the tile layer?
-The game makes use of a layering system in order to ensure a certain draw order; the tile layer belongs to the `"Collision"` layer while the player belongs to the `"LocalPlayersLayer"`, where the latter is drawn after the former, making the player always appear in front every tile.
+The game utilizes a layering system in order to ensure a certain draw order; the tile layer belongs to the `"Collision"` layer while the player belongs to the `"LocalPlayersLayer"`, where the latter is drawn after the former, making the player always appear in front every tile.

-In order to make use of these layers ourself, Velo provides the `onPreDrawLayer(layer)` and `onPostDrawLayer(layer)` callbacks, which are called before and after each layer is drawn. `layer` is a string determining the layer's ID.
+In order to use these layers ourself, Velo provides the `preDrawLayer -> layer` and `postDrawLayer -> layer` events, which are fired before and after each layer is drawn. `layer` is a string determining the layer's ID.

 Here is a list of all the layer IDs in order:
 `"DefaultUILayer"`, `"VersionNumberLayer"`, `"PopupLayer"`, `"TopUILayer"`, `"UserUILayer"`, `"CursorUILayer"`, `"BackgroundLayer0"`, `"BackgroundLayer1"`, `"BackgroundLayer2"`, `"BackgroundLayer3"`, `"BackgroundLayer4"`, `"BackgroundLayer5"`, `"NonParallaxingBackLayer"`, `"ParallaxLayer: 0.800"`, `"ParallaxLayer: 0.825"`, `"ParallaxLayer: 0.850"`, `"ParallaxLayer: 0.875"`, `"ParallaxLayer: 0.900"`, `"ParallaxLayer: 0.925"`, `"ParallaxLayer: 0.950"`, `"ParallaxLayer: 0.975"`, `"BackObjectLayer"`, `"Background 0"`, `"Background 1"`, `"MiddleObjectLayer"`, `"Shading"`, `"Overlay"`, `"GameplayObjectsLayer"`, `"Collision"`, `"ObjectLayer"`, `"TrailBehindRemotePlayersLayer"`, `"RemotePlayersLayer"`, `"TrailInFrontOfRemotePlayersLayer"`, `"TrailBehindLocalPlayersLayer"`, `"LocalPlayersLayer"`, `"TrailInFrontOfLocalPlayersLayer"`, `"tilePreview"`, `"temp"`

-If you want to draw to a specific layer, you can just use an `if`-check to ensure the current layer `layer` is the correct one.
+If you want to draw to a specific layer, you can just use an `if`-check in the callback to ensure the current layer `layer` is the correct one.

 ## Demo: Implementing a simple speedometer